celagus/sec-event-driven-arch/README.md

 ### Prepare your environment

-Replace environment data from these files:
+Replace environment data at least from these files:
 ```bash
 app/serverless.yml
 iac/main.tf